 Monster Cookie Recipe

-These cookies freeze great because they don’t contain flour or baking powder.
+These monster cookies freeze great because they don’t contain flour or baking powder.
 They also store well at room temperature for several days.
 They make such a huge batch, so it’s great to have a good way to store extras for later.

 Classic monster cookies